teambit/docs/docs/workspace/01-overview.md

 ## Components as workspace modules

 Each component is the workspace is managed as a module.
-It has its configuration, dependency graph, and versioning.
 While the component's source code is a part of your workspace, Bit keeps the compiled module in the `node_modules` directory.
-When you need to `import` a component by another one, you use the absolute name of the module to require.

-Treating each component as a module Bit helps you build isolated components that interact with each other using only their APIs.
+By treating each component as a module Bit helps you build isolated components that interact with each other using only their APIs.

 > TODO - diagram

-As each component is an isolated module with dependencies and configuration, Bit supports managing components with vastly different tech-stacks in the same workspace.
-For example, you can have both Stencil and React components and have them depend on one another.
+### Multiple types of module

+Instead of using the same build configuration for all components in a project, when treating components as separate workspace modules you can have different builds for components.
+For example, a utility function can be built with a different configuration than a web component.
+Moreover, it allows you to gradually refactor components from one technology to the other (transition to TypeScript, one component at a time).
+Learn more about it [here](TODO).

 ## Initializing Workspace